Shopify/hydrogen/docs/fetching-data.md

 ## Mutating data

-To mutate data in actions, use the `storefront.query` helper with the `mutation` property:
+To mutate data in actions, use the `storefront.query` helper with the `mutation` property.
+This is just like the `query` property, except caching is not enabled:

 ```ts
 export async function action({ request, context: { storefront } }) {